 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Visit the academic regulations section for additional information on graduation requirements.

-Additional program information, such as the academic and professional standards and student expectations and code of conduct may also be found on the Brandcenter’s website.
+Additional program information such as the Brandcenter’s academic and professional standards and student expectations and code of conduct may also be found on the unit’s website.